If you had asked me when I was 5 years old what I wanted to eat if I could eat anything, I probably would have said

 A writer/designer, Nancy lives in Oakland with Ronnie (AKA cacaopod), her husband of many years & fellow chocolate enthusiast.

 Date posted: July 1, 2016.
-This entry was posted in American chocolate, East Bay chocolate, Featured, Front page, Local chocolate, Outside the Bay Area, Review and tagged bacon, barbecue, basil, beet reduction, blue cheese, caramel, cashew, cigar, cinnamon, coffee, Cointreau, CV, Fera'wyn's Artisan Chocolates, grapefruit, International Chocolate Salon, maple, Michael Mischer, passion fruit, pecan, rosemary, single malt Scotch, TasteTV, The Oakland Chocolate Co., turtle, walnut.
+This entry was posted in American chocolate, East Bay chocolate, Featured, Front page, Local chocolate, Outside the Bay Area, Review and tagged award competition, bacon, barbecue, basil, beet reduction, blue cheese, caramel, cashew, cigar, cinnamon, coffee, Cointreau, CV, Fera'wyn's Artisan Chocolates, grapefruit, International Chocolate Salon, maple, Michael Mischer, passion fruit, pecan, rosemary, single malt Scotch, TasteTV, The Oakland Chocolate Co., turtle, walnut.
 Bookmark the permalink.